anderson-aristotle/js-object-modeling/README.md

 </details>
 <br />

-Think about the weather report that you are given by the weather lady.
-She gives you the temperature in your city, if it's going to rain or snow, level of precipitation, and the wind speed.
+Think about the weather report that you are given by the weather person.
+They give you the temperature in your city, if it's going to rain or snow, level of precipitation, and the wind speed.
 This model of the weather system hides the complexity that is behind these measurements.